A prospective clinical evaluation of the Trident II 3D printed acetabular component in total hip replacement patients

 Surgery and hospital stay: The surgeon will perform the surgery using the Trident® II implant.
 The care the participant will receive in hospital will be the same as standard care.
 The research team will collect information from the participants medical notes about the surgery and hospital stay.
 X-rays will be taken before the participant leaves the hospital.

-After surgery: The participant will be required to attend clinical appointments and receive additional x-rays as part of the enhanced follow-up process for up to 10 years.
-(1) Outpatient appointments: Participants will be required to attend outpatient appointments at 6-12 weeks, 1 year, 5 years and 10 years.
-The team will collect information on any issues and x-rays will also be taken during the 1 year, 5 year and 10 year appointments.
-(2) Questionnaires: Participants will be asked to complete questionnaires (at the appointment, over telephone or via email) at 6-12 weeks, 1 years, 3 years, 5 years, 7 years and 10 years.
+After surgery: The participant will be required to attend clinical appointments and receive additional X-rays as part of the enhanced follow-up process for up to 5 years.
+(1) Outpatient appointments: Participants will be required to attend outpatient appointments at 6-12 weeks, 1 year.
+The team will collect information on any issues and X-rays will also be taken during the 1-year appointment.
+(2) Questionnaires: Participants will be asked to complete questionnaires (at the appointment, over the telephone or via email) at 6-12 weeks, 1 year, and 5 years.

 What are the possible benefits and risks of participating?